MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/case-study-2.md

 ## Install the Windows App SDK VSIX

-Download the Windows App SDK Visual Studio extension (VSIX) installer from [Stable release channel for the Windows App SDK](/windows/apps/windows-app-sdk/stable-channel), and run to install it.
+Download the Windows App SDK Visual Studio extension (VSIX) installer, and run to install it.
+See from [Windows App SDK release channels](/windows/apps/windows-app-sdk/release-channels).

+> [!IMPORTANT]
+> You'll find release notes topics along with the [Windows App SDK release channels](/windows/apps/windows-app-sdk/release-channels) topic.
+There are release notes for each channel.
+Be sure to check any *limitations and known issues* in those release notes, since those might affect the results of following along with this case study and/or running the migrated app.

 ## Create a new project